The First Women Architects Find Success in a Man’s World

 Lois Lilley Howe

 In 1894, Lois Lilley Howe of Cambridge, MA, received her first commission for a residential project.
-Prior to that, Howe – who completed a two-year “Partial Architecture” course at MIT in 1890 - worked as a draftsman at a Boston firm.
+Before that, Howe – who completed a two-year “Partial Architecture” course at MIT in 1890 - worked as a draftsman at a Boston firm.
 When Howe placed second – behind MIT classmate Sophia Hayden - in a nationwide design contest for the Women’s Building at the 1891 Chicago Columbian Exposition, her career took off.

 By 1900, she was established in the Boston-Cambridge area as an architect with her own practice and staff.
-Perhaps it was providential that one of her draftsman was another MIT architecture graduate – Eleanor Manning of Lynn, MA.
+Perhaps it was providential that one of her draftsmen was another MIT architecture graduate – Eleanor Manning of Lynn, MA.

-Lois Lilley Howe Eleanor Manning
+Lois Lilley Howe (left) and Eleanor Manning (right).

 Eleanor Manning (O’Connor) graduated from MIT in 1906, then joined Lois Howe’s firm as a draftsman in 1908.
 After four years with the firm, she took a leave of absence and traveled to Europe, where she created watercolor paintings of buildings and structures that caught her interest.
 When Howe offered her a partnership in 1913, Manning returned to Boston to begin what has been described as the “longest-lasting and most prolific women’s architectural firm.”
 It was the first all-women partnership in Boston and the second in the country.

 Much like Gannon and Hands in New York, Howe and Manning also took on the problems of urban housing, in addition to their residential commissions.
 As Manning drew the blueprint for the first public, low-income housing in South Boston, Howe concentrated on designing small, affordable homes in the suburbs.
-Both Howe and Manning devoted as much time, effort and attention to detail to their public housing projects – making them as homey and appealing as their other private residence assignments.
+Both Howe and Manning devoted as much time, effort, and attention to detail to their public housing projects – making them as homey and appealing as their other private residence assignments.

 A Focus on Colonial Revival

-According to their papers stored at MIT, Howe-Manning-Almy ran a very successful firm that accepted commissions on both residential and commercial spaces.
+According to their papers stored at MIT, Howe-Manning-Almy ran a very successful firm that accepted commissions on residential and commercial spaces.
 They were noted for their Colonial-revival designs and the charming American homes they built.
 The women also did renovations and revisions of outdated structures – a process described by Manning in their papers as “renovising.”

 The partnership lasted until 1937 – surviving the Great Depression but not Howe’s retirement at age 73.
 Manning got married in 1931 to Johnson O’Connor, founder of the Johnson O’Connor Research Foundation.
 She and Almy continued to work as individual architects and were involved in other activities.